AlmaLinux/leapp-repository/README.md

             ] + resources)
 ```

-Due to this actor's small size, the entire code can be fit inside the `process()` function.
+Due to this actor's small size, the entire code can be fit inside the `process` function.
+If it grows beyond manageable size, or you want to run unit tests on its components, it's advised to move out all of the functional parts from the `process` function into the *actor library*.

 #### Libraries

-Larger actors can import code from [common libraries](https://leapp.readthedocs.io/en/latest/best-practices.html#move-generic-functionality-to-libraries) or define their own "libraries" and run code from them inside the `process()` function.
+Larger actors can import code from [common libraries](https://leapp.readthedocs.io/en/latest/best-practices.html#move-generic-functionality-to-libraries) or define their own "libraries" and run code from them inside the `process` function.

 In such cases, the directory layout looks like this:
 ```